COVID-19 Vaccine Clinics & Vaccine Information

 CDC recommends that moderately or severely immunocompromised 5-11-year-olds receive and additional dose of vaccine 28 days after their second shot of Pfizer.

-COVID-19 1st booster shots are recommended for all individuals who received Pfizer at least 5 months ago or Moderna at least 6 months ago, and all individuals who received Johnson & Johnson at least 2 months ago.
+COVID-19 1st booster shots are recommended for all individuals who received Pfizer at least 5 months ago or Moderna at least 6 months ago, and all individuals who received Johnson & Johnson at least 2 months ago should get a Pfixer or Moderna booster.
+Note that Johnson & Johnson is not licensed for boosters; boosters should be Pfizer or Moderna; and the Johnson & Johnson one-dose vaccine is unavailable after August 2022.

 Booster shots are available for ages 5+ through adults.

 COVID-19 2nd booster shots are recommended for individuals who are immunocompromised or over age 50.
-Second boosters should be with an mRNA vacccine of Pfizer or Moderna and at least 4 months after the 1st booster of Pfizer, Moderna, or Johnson & Johnson.
+Second boosters should be with an mRNA vacccine of Pfizer or Moderna and at least 4 months after the 1st booster of Pfizer or Moderna.

-The CDC recommends the same product that was used for the primary vaccination should be used for the 1st booster, although boosting with a single dose of any authorized COVID-19 vaccine booster is acceptable (called "mix and match").
+The CDC recommends boosting with a single dose of any authorized COVID-19 vaccine booster is acceptable (called "mix and match").

 Replacement Vaccination Cards